What is the Institutional Animal Care and Use Committee?

 Annual Reports: In addition, all protocols require an annual report to the committee.
 This report (DOC) will request up-to-date numbers of animals used and a statement of progress.
 All publications resulting from the research should be cited.

-De novo Resubmisisons: Protocols are approved for a maximum of 36 months.
+Triennial (de novo) Resubmisisons: Protocols are approved for a maximum of 36 months.
 That is, all protocols expire at the three-year anniversary of the initial IACUC approval and must be submitted de novo (as a new protocol).
-This 3-year resubmission is submitted using a new application (DOC), and must include all previously approved addenda, new literature searches, and the most recent regulatory requirements within the completed application.
+This 3-year resubmission is submitted through the ICON online system, and must consider all previously approved revisions, new literature searches, and the most recent regulatory requirements within the completed submission.
 De novo protocols require review by the fully convened IACUC.
-At this time, the protocol will receive a new number; all work moving forward (including animal ordering and cage cards) must reflect the new protocol number.